stevana/deterministic-scheduler/README.md

 If you've feedback, comments or are interested in working on any of the above, feel free to get in [touch](https://stevana.github.io/about.html).

+## Acknowledgments

+Thanks to Daniel Gustafsson for discussing tombstone solution to the problem where shrinking can cause different thread interleavings.

 [^1]: If you haven't heard of
     [fakes](https://martinfowler.com/bliki/TestDouble.html) before,